gdmarmerola/gdmarmerola.github.io/_posts/2020-06-12-big-data-ml-training.md

 Peak memory usage: 161.811473
 ```

-Inference with a neural net seems a lit bit more expensive in terms of memory:
+Inference with a neural net seems a little bit more expensive in terms of memory:

 ```python
 _, mem_history_2 = dask_read_test_and_score(model, blocksize=5e6)